superbob/YunoSeeMe/README.md

  * CherryPy (3.8.0) (to run the web server)
  * pytest (2.7.2) (to run tests)

-These libraries can be obtain by pip or easy\_install.
+These libraries can be obtained by pip or easy\_install.
 They _may_ need two following system packages to work correctly:

  * GDAL headers (gdal-devel), libs (libgdal1) and python bindings (python-gdal), main binaries can be useful too (gdal)
  * NumPy headers (python-numpy-devel) and libs (python-numpy)